vadymc/android-tv-remote-local/README.md

 # android-tv-remote-local

 App for local network that controls Android TV by executing remote `adb` key event commands.
-Can be triggered by REST call from local network or by AWS SQS event.
+Can be triggered by REST call from local network or by AWS SQS event from [AWS Lambda](https://github.com/vadymc/android-tv-remote-lambda).

 ##### Requires:
  * `adb` present in PATH